naturalis/orchid-phylogeny/README.md

 3. [concatenate](script/concat.pl) the bootstrapped partitions into replicates of the large nexus matrix
 4. [estimate](script/raxml_wrap.pl) branch lengths on the fixed topology using raxml
 5. [parallelize](script/raxml_wrap.sh) this estimation on the high-mem OpenStack node

+To do:

+6. calibrate node ages on each of the bootstrapped topologies using this [template](data/treePL_inputD9.txt)
+7. combine bootstrapped topologies and compute consensus with TreeAnnotator